 TEL AVIV — Warily watching the Lockheed Martin Joint Strike Fighter program in the U.S., the Israel air force (IAF) nonetheless is finalizing plans to receive the F-35 “at the earliest date possible,” fiercely rejecting any suggestion to explore other alternatives.
 According to the current delivery schedule, Israel will receive its first F-35s for training in the U.S. in late 2016, and they will be deployed in Israel the following year.
 “We will deliver Israel a fully capable Block-3 ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Israel Hones In On F-35 Despite Planning Perturbations".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Israel Hones In On F-35 Despite Planning Perturbations".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.